kumarvna/terraform-azurerm-caf-virtual-network-hub/README.md

 Name | Description
 ---- | -----------
-Gateway Subnet| Contain VPN Gateway, Express route Gateway AzureFirewallSubnet|If added the Firewall module, it Deploys an Azure Firewall that will monitor all incoming and outgoing traffic
+GatewaySubnet| Contain VPN Gateway, Express route Gateway AzureFirewallSubnet|If added the Firewall module, it Deploys an Azure Firewall that will monitor all incoming and outgoing traffic
 ApplicationGateway|This subnet contain an Application Gateway and any other DMZ services Management|Management subnet for Bastion host, accessible from gateway